Privacy Policy

 Retention of personal data

-The period for which Proprium will retain personal data will vary depending on the purposes that it was collected for, as well as the requirements of any applicable law or regulation.
+We retain your information as long as reasonably necessary for the purposes described in the “How we use personal information” section above.
+Our retention practices reflect applicable legal, tax, and business purposes, as well as applicable law.
 Further information about our retention periods is available on request, by contacting us using the contact details set out below.

 Your rights